 As nice as it is to stay in a hotel, sometimes having your own private space creates a more focused working environment.
 We like to book self-catered apartments if we’re taking a week-long workation.

-On our latest Cornwall workation, we stayed in a lovely two-bedroom apartment in Penzance.
-It was spacious, comfy, walkable distance from the town centre, and had a table that Lisa could use as a work desk while I explored nearby coworking spaces.
+- This lovely two-bedroom apartment in Penzance was perfect for a workation close to the town centre.
+It was spacious, comfy, walkable distance from the main shops and attractions, and had a table that Lisa could use as a work desk while I explored nearby coworking spaces.

 Another option is to book a week’s stay in one of Cornwall’s many cottages.
 We’ve compiled a quick guide to some of Cornwall’s luxury cottages, including some glorious sea view terraces, and remote stays in some of the county’s most isolated locations.